 - Construction will take place in Parking Lot 11 this weekend.

-- The Reflecting Pool is beautiful this time of year.
+- The Reflecting Pond is beautiful this time of year.

 Do not capitalize freshman, sophomore, junior, senior or first-year student unless they appear at the beginning of a sentence or in a headline.
 Upper-division and first-year are the preferred adjectives for students instead of upper-class and freshman.